Freifunk-Rhein-Neckar/nixos-config/README.md

 Clone this repo with it's submodules and enter the dir.

 Run `nix-shell`.
-This will give you an shell where all relevant packages (colmena, agenix, niv, ... ) are installed.
+This will give you an shell where all relevant packages (colmena, agenix, npins, ... ) are installed.

 #### Build only